omartayfour/library-system/README.md

 ### Prerequisites

 - The user must have postgresql installed on their machine.
-- The user must change the pool data to they used when installing postresql.
+- The user must change the pool data to the one they used when installing postresql.
 ```node
  '/src/db.js'
  const pool = new Pool({